 Crank mechanism statics - free body diagrams

-We devoted three tutorials to resolving by various methods the displacement, velocity and acceleration (the kinematics) of the elements in a slider and crank mechanism.
-We now progress to examining forces and moments in the individual elements of the mechanism using principles of static equilibrium.
+We devoted three previous tutorials to resolving by various methods the displacement, velocity and acceleration (the kinematics) of the elements in a slider and crank mechanism.
+In the following group of tutorials we examine the kinetics of the crank mechanism, that is the forces and moments arising in the individual elements and their consequences, in particular the output torque delivered to the crankshaft of an engine and unbalanced forces arising from inertial effects.

-In this tutorial we develop simple free body diagrams, neglecting inertia, friction and gravitational forces, for slider and crank mechanisms with loading on power and compression strokes.
-For preferencel we use the term "piston" (enclosed in a cylinder) rather than "slider".
+As an introduction in this tutorial we develop simple free body diagrams based on a static analysis, neglecting inertia, friction and gravitational forces, for slider and crank mechanisms with loading: (a) on an outward power stroke (as an engine) and (b) on an inward power stroke (as a compressor).
+In these contexts we use the term "piston" (enclosed in a cylinder) rather than "slider".

 Free body diagrams

-A free body diagram (shows forces and moments on machine elements as the first step to calculations using static equilibrium conditions (sum of forces = 0, sum of moments = 0).
-In a succeeding tutorial we explain how inertia forces are included in a static force analysis using D'Alembert's principle.
+A free body diagram shows forces and moments acting on individual machine elements.
+For static equilibrium conditions sum of forces = 0 and sum of moments = 0.
+In a subsequent tutorial we show how inertia forces associated with acceleration of elements are included in static force analysis using D'Alembert's principle.

-* For horizontal engines extremities of travel of the piston are known as inner dead centre at crank angle = 0° and outer dead centre at crank angle 180°.
+* For horizontal engines extremities of travel of the piston are known as inner dead centre (i.d.c.) at crank angle = 0° and outer dead centre (o.d.c.) at crank angle 180°.
 The corresponding terms for a vertical engine are respectively top dead centre and bottom dead centre.
 The notation for vertical engines is generally used for internal combustion engines regardless of their orientation.
+Note that a flipped image of this arrangement with piston on the left and crank on the right has clockwise rotation of the crank.

 Drawing the diagrams

 We draw free body diagrams for the three separate elements: piston, connecting rod and crank arm.
 The line of action of forces is taken through the centre of the pin joints.
 In this case we consider the pins simply as a means of transmitting forces between elements but they could be treated as individual elements with their own diagrams.
-The length of an arrow has no significance as regards magnitude of the force.
+In this instance the length of an arrow has no significance as regards magnitude of the force.

-Free body diagrams for each element are shown below.
-The description which follows explains how the diagrams are drawn.
+Diagrams for each element are shown below.
+The description which follows explains how the diagrams are constructed.

 free body diagrams for crank mechanism

-It follows that RyB is accompanied by an equal and opposite force RyS which is the reaction force applied from the cylinder wall to the piston.
+It follows (sum of forces on y axis = 0) that RyB is accompanied by an equal and opposite force RyS which is the reaction force applied from the cylinder wall to the piston.
 (We could continue by showing action and reaction forces between the cylinder mountings and ground but this is superfluous for our purpose).
-It is not always be possible to draw the direction of a force using intuition, but as long as the given direction is applied in accordance with the co-ordinate axes, signs of calculated forces and moments will ultimately be correct.
+It is not always possible to draw the direction of a force using intuition, but as long as the given sign is in accordance with the co-ordinate axes, signs of calculated forces and moments will ultimately resolve correctly.

 Moving to the diagram for the connecting rod, forces acting on the rod at pin B are equal and opposite to forces RxB and RyB acting on the piston.
 At pin A there are forces paired with the crank arm, designated RxA and RyA.
 As there are no other forces acting on the connecting rod, the directions of RxA and RyA must be opposed to RxB and RyB from the equilibrium conditions for forces in x and y directions.